-Please keep in mind that certain over the counter orthotics can range from $50 to $90 dollars.
-This is one of the most supportive orthotics that I have fitted offered at an amazing price of $25 dollars.
+Please keep in mind that many over-the-counter orthotics can range from $50 to $90 dollars.
+This product reviewed here is one of the most supportive orthotics that I have fitted and is offered at an amazing price of $25 dollars.

 The Best Shoes for Orthotics – Deep and Supportive!

-Are YOU also experiencing foot or leg pain?
-I created a website that describes the best women’s shoes and orthotics, and I wrote an article where I describe the best orthotics for women and you can find it here:
+Areyou also experiencing foot or leg pain?
+I created a website that describes the best women’s shoes and orthotics.You may want to consult my article describing the best orthotics for women here:

-I hope you find this information helpful and remember that something so simple just as providing your child with the correct type of shoes and orthotics will greatly reduce or fully eliminate their feet and leg pain.
+I hope you find this information helpful.
+Remember, even seemingly simple adjustments such as providing your children with the correct type of shoes and orthotics can often greatly reduce or fully eliminate their feet and leg pain.